Document Conventions and Tools

 A full glossary page provides definitions for all special terms used in this document.
 On many pages, glossary terms also appear as links upon their first use within the topic.
 To see the definition, hover your cursor over the term.
 For example:

 Volumes are only accessible to instances in the same One or more isolated, fault-tolerant Oracle data centers that host cloud resources such as instances, volumes, and subnets.
-A region contains several availability domains..
+A region contains one or more availability domains..

 Oracle Cloud Infrastructure supports the latest desktop versions of Google Chrome, Microsoft Edge, Internet Explorer 11, Safari, Firefox, and Firefox ESR.
 Note that private browsing mode is not supported for Firefox, Internet Explorer, or Edge.
 Mobile browsers are not supported.